Contraction of Locally Differentially Private Mechanisms: Introduction

 The problem of locally private entropy estimation has received significantly less attention in the literature, despite the vast line of research on the non-private counterpart.
 The only related work in this area seems to be \cite{RenyiEntropy_LDP, Renyi-LDP_Lambda2} which studied estimating R\'enyi entropy of order $\lambda$ and derived optimal rates only when $\lambda>2$.
 Thus, the optimal private minimax rate seems to be still open.
 We remark that \cite{acharya2018inspectre} explicitly considered the problem of entropy estimation, but in the setting of central differential privacy.

-The closest work to ours is \cite{Asoodeh_LDP_Equivalent} which demonstrated that the LDP constraint can be equivalently cast as a constraint on the contraction coefficient under the hockey-stick divergence.
-More specifically, they showed that $\sK$ is $\eps$-LDP \textit{if and only if} $\sE_{e^\eps}(P\sK\|Q\sK)$ the hockey-stick divergence between $P\sK$ and $Q\sK$ is equal to zero for any distributions $P$ and $Q$, and thus if and only if the contraction coefficient of $\sK$ under the hockey-stick divergence is zero.
-By representing $\chi^2$-divergence in terms of the hockey-stick divergence, this result leads to a conceptually similar result as Theorem~\ref{Thm:Chi_TV}, yet significantly weaker.
+\newhz{The closest work to ours are \cite{Asoodeh_LDP_Equivalent,Zamanlooy} which extensively studied the contraction coefficient of LDP mechanisms under the hockey-stick divergence.
+More specifically, it was shown in \cite{Asoodeh_LDP_Equivalent} that $\sK$ is $\eps$-LDP \textit{if and only if} $\sE_{e^\eps}(P\sK\|Q\sK)$ the hockey-stick divergence between $P\sK$ and $Q\sK$ is equal to zero for any distributions $P$ and $Q$, and thus if and only if the contraction coefficient of $\sK$ under the hockey-stick divergence is zero.
+By representing $\chi^2$-divergence in terms of the hockey-stick divergence, this result leads to a conceptually similar, albeit weaker, result as Theorem~\ref{Thm:Chi_TV}. }

+\newhz{In~\cite{acharya2021differentially}, Acharya et al. introduced an information-theoretic toolbox to establish lower bounds for private estimation problems.
+However, they considered the threat model of central differential privacy, a totally different model from the local differential privacy considered in this work.}